sdowning1/EC327-Project/README.md

 4. Using a linux terminal, run the command "make memory_game" to compile the cpp program.
 5. Now run "memory".
 6. The game window should pop up and you may start playing.
+7. You may close the window at any point to stop playing.

 Authors:
 Avani Sheth